vicodevv/social-tree/README.md

 # SOCIAL TREE API
 This API allows you to share multiple social media links.
-It is built with NodeJS, Express, MongoDB and Mongoose.
+It is built with NodeJS, Express, and MongoDB.
 It uses JWT for authentication.
 It is a REST API that supports CRUD operations.
 It is hosted on Render.
 You can check it out [here](https://social-tree-api.onrender.com)
 ## Technologies
 This API was developed with the following technologies:
 - NodeJS
 - Express
 - Typescript
 - MongoDB
-- Mongoose
 - JWT

 ## Getting Started